Do You Need a Kiln to Glaze Pottery at Home

 Pit Firing

 A second method used without a proper pottery kiln is a pit fire.
-You can use a large pit area or a smaller pit area.
+You can use either a large pit area or a smaller one.
 This is the earliest firing method.
-While this doesn’t produce the same exact results as a kiln piece of pottery, it can be just as valued.
+While this doesn’t produce the same exact results as a kiln piece of pottery, it can be just as valuable.

 Pit firing also takes a long time with unique results.
-You can use bricks as kiln shelves and cover the pottery with a galvanized bucket to protect the pottery from fire fuel, such as charcoal and or wood.
+You can use bricks as kiln shelves and cover the pottery with a galvanized bucket to protect it from fire fuel, such as charcoal and/or wood.

 I would not recommend using a kitchen oven.
 A home oven will not reach the recommended temperature needed for the glaze.